nosnibor27/WSU_variety_testing_model/README.md

 ## 4. Making sense of the output

 I can sample from the posterior distribution of samples from the multilevel model to estimate what likely phyllochron values would be expected for different locations.
 The remaining code details how I made the following maps, which show all the towns sampled and their respective phyllochron.
 I should mention that it is technically only the posterior mean, and that I have a whole distribution of phyllochron values as well.
 An example of a publishing results from more of the posterior distribution can be found in my [first repository](https://github.com/nosnibor27/PHYTO).
+Click on the images below for a larger map.

 <p align="center">
   <img src="https://raw.githubusercontent.com/nosnibor27/WSU_variety_testing_model/master/plots/phy_map_winter.png" alt="data dump"/>